 When researchers studied Eero Mäntyranta and his extended family, they discovered that he wasn’t the only one with the variant3.
 He inherited it from one of his parents and passed it on to some of his children.
 He had uncles, cousins, nieces and nephews who had it as well.
 In fact, every single family member that had increased red blood cell levels had this variant in EPOR3.

 Mäntyranta offers the most convincing example of a role for genetics in performance, but he is truly an outlier in this respect.
 That doesn’t mean that variants with smaller effect aren’t important, though—quite the contrary!
 Many variants of small effect are likely to give athletes an edge.
 They might make them a little taller, a little stronger, or a little faster.
-Maybe this will make you think a little more about what makes someone a good speed skater, slalom skier, or curler as you watch the world compete in the 2018 Games over the course of this month.
+Maybe this will make you think a little more about what makes someone a good speed skater, slalom skier, or curler as you watch the world compete in future Olympic games.

 2Watowich, Stephanie S. “The Erythropoietin Receptor: Molecular Structure and Hematopoietic Signaling Pathways.”
 Journal of investigative medicine : the official publication of the American Federation for Clinical Research 59.7 (2011): 1067–1072.
 PMC.
 Web.
 9 Feb.
 2018.